curtwarfield/anonymousFTP/README.md

 `./anonymousvsftp-install.sh`

 This pre-beta release is extremely limited and for proof of concept.
-New features and enhancements will be introduced.
+New features and enhancements will be introduced in the future.

 ## Current Feature List